DeeNewcum/termdetect/doc/fingerprint_db.md

 ## Capability names (tests)

-Unfortunately, there is very little overlap between terminfo capabilities and termmatch capabilities, so these names are unique to termmatch files.
+Unfortunately, there is very little overlap between terminfo capabilities and fingerprints.src capabilities, so these names are unique to fingerprints.src files.

-Within termmatch files, "capabilities" can also be called "tests" — each refers to a specific test performed on the terminal.
+Within fingerprints.src files, "capabilities" can also be called "tests" — each refers to a specific test performed on the terminal.

 ### r_* capabilities — Request/Reply tests